aya49/202105_sfu_cmpt_127/labs/01/README.md

 </div>
 </details>

+## Practice 02.2

+**REQUIREMENT**: Answer the following question.
+What does the following code output?
+Do you understand the output?
 - Use C program `p2.2.c` to verify your answer.
-- What does the following code output?
-Do you understand the output?
 - Add comments on the code to document what the code is doing!

 ```C